microsoft/msquic/docs/Support.md

 ## MsQuic Branches

-MsQuic has two types of branches **master** and **release** defined as:
+MsQuic has two types of branches **main** and **release** defined as:

-* **Master** - The master branch receives security and bug fixes just the same as the release branches.
-However, the master branch is where active development happens and because of this the master branch may experience breaking changes as we develop new features.
+* **Master** - The main branch receives security and bug fixes just the same as the release branches.
+However, the main branch is where active development happens and because of this the main branch may experience breaking changes as we develop new features.

 * **Release** - Release branches only receive security and bug fixes, and are considered stable.
 There should be no breaking changes in these branches, and they can be used for stable products.